AlwinAP/FeedingFred/README.md

 ---------------------------------------------
 Context:

-I have been asked to write a computer game that will appeal to children aged around 6-12.
+I have been asked to write a game that will appeal to children aged around 6-12.
 The game involves navigating a character around an area collecting items and avoiding hazards.

 Game Description: